 - Everyone who didn’t speak in tongues went to hell (always rephrased politely).

-- I wholeheartedly believed testimonies recounted by members which opposed modern science, without skepticism (though I was skeptical of miracles occurring in other religions).
+- I wholeheartedly believed testimonies recounted by members which opposed modern science, without skepticism.
+(And I was very skeptical of miracles occurring in other religions).

 - Evolution was a worldwide conspiracy with an atheistic agenda.